-30 Practical Paris Travel Tips You Need To Know
+30 Practical Paris Travel Tips For First-Timers

-Please note: This post may contain affiliate links.
-You won’t be paying a cent more for any of your purchases, but the small affiliate commission I receive will help keep the content coming to you.
-Thanks!
+This post may contain affiliate links.
+You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
+Thanks a lot!

 Guide to Paris: Tips for First Timers - Travels With Elle

-Paris Travel Tips: General
+Paris Travel Tips: General Tips

 Stay in a central location.